meeranhussain/Genome_assembly_AND_annotation/README.md

 Tool used is Dorado with simplex "basecaller" super accuracy model (sup).

 ### Sample Sheet Format
 Dorado requires a sample sheet, which has to be in the following format.
-Note that the "alias" column information will be used to produce output filenames for each sample in a library.

 #### Sample Sheet 1: R0119

 | kit            | experiment_id | flow_cell_id | barcode  | alias |